 Force Stop the App

-The easiest solution to stop TikTok from running in the background is to force-close the app on your Android or iOS device.
+The easiest solution is to force-close the app on your Android or iOS device.
 To do this:

 You can also close the TikTok app on your Android device with these alternative steps: